 Grandparents – stuck in the middle

 When a relationship ends, and tensions and disagreements arise about who gets to see the children and when, grandparents often get caught in the crossfire.
 The most heartbreaking consequence occurs when grandparents, who have been used to spending regular time with their grandchildren, can no longer do so as a result of their adult child’s relationship with their spouse or partner ending.
+A common question in this case is: Do grandparents have rights to see grandchildren?
 From a legal standpoint, grandparents simply don’t have an automatic right to have contact with their grandchildren.
 As a result, they often find themselves attending family mediation, or even making an application to court in order to re establish contact.
 In situations like these, a contact centre can be a source of reassurance, reliability and security.
 Using a contact centre, along with mediation, can help reduce delay, reduce conflict, and help get problems around contact resolved far more amicably (not to mention economically) than court proceedings.

 The types of contact we can help with